voyagermesh/voyager/docs/user-guide/component/certificate/README.md

   - spec.acmeUserSecretName - acme user information to use for obtaining certificates.
 If none is provided one will be created
   - spec.acmeStagingURL - server to obtain a certificate from.
 Default uses Let's Encrypt.

+### Supported Providers
+[This Providers](provider.md) are supported as domain's DNS provider.
+The `providerCredentialSecretName` Must match the format.

 ## Usage
 - [Creating a Certificate](create.md)